-Our next regular meeting will be held on Monday, June 23 at the Roseville Memorial RSL Club, Pacific Highway, Roseville.
-The meeting will commence with a bistro-style dinner at the Club from 6pm with the proceedings of the meeting proper to commence at 7:15pm.
-At this meeting we will have the quiz-type presentation:
+Our Chapter's next regular meeting will be held on Monday, May 11, at the Roseville Memorial Club, Pacific Highway Roseville.
+The meeting will commence, as usual, with a bistro-style meal from 6pm with the meeting proper to start at 7:30pm.
+At this meeting we will continue the 'Lincoln' theme of our March meeting with John Cook presenting a paper entitled: